JollyCo-operation2527/File_Sharing_System/README.md

    - Run the server (./sv) and the client (./cl) (can connect multiple clients at once)

-   - type "upload" to go into upload mode, type "stop" to shut down client.
+   - Type "upload" to go into upload mode, "download" to go into download mode, type "stop" to shut down client.
 Ctrl + C to shutdown server

    - To send multiple files: separate each file's name with a ','

-Future features include: download, pause and resume, authentication, peer discovery, etc
+Future features include: pause and resume, authentication, peer discovery, etc